-Melissa Hollerith is a mo0rally bankrupt Episcopal priest.
+Melissa Hollerith is a morally bankrupt Episcopal priest.
 Canonically resident in the Episcopal Diocese of Virginia, she is married to the feckless and utterly clueless Randy Hollerith, dean of the National Cathedral.

-Currently serving as priest associate of Christ Church Georgetown, amusingly enough Melissa previously served as an ethics instructor at St. Albans Episcopal School in DC.
+Currently serving as honorary assistant to the rector of Christ Church Georgetown, amusingly enough Melissa previously served as an ethics instructor at St. Albans Episcopal School in DC.

 So what’s the ethical issue with Melissa?

 The answer arises from her previous role as President of the DioVA Disciplinary Committee.
 In that capacity, Melissa heard my appeal from the decision of Title IV intake officer Sven vanBaar, who held that Bob Malm’s perjury is not actionable on the basis that he hasn’t faced criminal charges.

 Of course, in that matter, Melissa simply followed the prior decision of Susan Goff, who under Title IV had to sign off on Sven vanBaar’s morally bankrupt decision.

 As I later told Hollerith, the notion that clergy are only culpable if they face criminal charges shows that the Episcopal Church is in a state of ethical meltdown.
 It has nothing to do with Jesus or his teachings.
 Nothing.
 And Melissa Hollerith doesn’t have the integrity to speak out.